bibbox/bibbox-documentation/docs/installation-image.md

 You can just log in with username **v** and passwords **vendetta** and start using the BIBBOX by accessing it in a Browser like Firefox at the URL <http://bibbox.local.domain>.

-Please be aware, that after the virtual machine has started, it takes several minutes until the BIBBOX can be accessed.
+Please be aware, that after the virtual machine has started, it takes several minutes until the server can be accessed.

 If you want to access the server from a client, some further configuration is necessary: